praveenmunagapati/platform/GUIDELINES.md

 ## Commit guidelines

+* No force push to `develop`, `release`, `master`.
+* Check incoming before pushing an outgoing commit (e.g. use `git pull --rebase`).
 * Try to have nuclear commits and at the same time, all connected items should be a part of the same commit.
-The idea is that any commit that has been pushed to the upstream, should be independent and yet a complete changeset.
+The idea is that any commit that has been pushed to the upstream, should be independent and yet a complete changeset and should be easy to `git bisect` or `git revert` in case of regression.
 * Verbose and informative messages, as a thumb rule, please go through the following points from https://chris.beams.io/posts/git-commit/
     * Separate subject from the body with a blank line